korus-labs/MIDIjourney/README.md

 MIDIjourney is not just another plugin; it's a co-creative adventure between you and artificial intelligence.
 Whether you're composing a killer hook, building up beats, or exploring new sonic landscapes, MIDIjourney serves as a springboard for unexplored creative depths.

-Designed for ease of use, MIDIjourney seamlessly integrates with Ableton Live.
+Designed for ease of use, MIDIjourney seamlessly integrates with Ableton Live 10 and 11.
 You don't need to be an AI or music expert to make the most out of it.
 The code is open-source and documented, providing you with all the resources you need.

 Plus, it's an extension of our KORUS ecosystem, providing unprecedented avenues for creativity and monetization that will help artists grow exponentially.